 More information can be found through the Oregon Contractor License Board.

 Every licensed contractor is required by the Oregon Construction Contracting Board to carry a general liability policy pursuant to ORS 701.073.
 General liability insurance covers damages or personal injury loss that is caused by the contractor.
-Licensed contractors must submit a certificate of insurance naming the Construction Contractor Board as certificate holder.
-There is a sample certificate available at the CCB website to illustrate how they would like it completed.
-The CCB will fine or suspend license holders that do not have current liability coverage.
-Only one policy is required for a dual licensed contractor.
+Licensed contractors must submit a certificate of insurance naming the Construction Contractors Board as a certificate holder.
+There is a sample certificate available on the CCB website to illustrate how they would like it completed.
+The CCB will fine or suspend license holders who do not have current liability coverage.
+Only one policy is required for a dual-licensed contractor.

-Developer License Bond: Licensed commercial and residential developers in Oregon are required to provide a $20,000 bond per ORS 701.081 and ORS 701.084.
-Developers, as defined in ORS 701.005, are contractors that own or have interest in a property and arrange for development or improvement with the intent to sell the property.
+Developer License Bond: Licensed commercial and residential developers in Oregon are required to provide a $25,000 bond per ORS 701.081 and ORS 701.084.
+Developers, as defined in ORS 701.005, are contractors who own or have an interest in a property and arrange for development or improvement with the intent to sell the property.
 Licensed developers cannot perform actual construction work unless they are also licensed as a residential or commercial contractor.

-There are five restricted residential endorsements you can add to your license that the Oregon Construction Contractor Board offers including: home services, home energy performance score, residential restoration services, home inspector services, and residential locksmith services.
+Restricted Residential Contractor Bond: There are five restricted residential endorsements you can add to your license that the Oregon Construction Contractors Board offers including home services, home energy performance score, residential restoration services, home inspector services, and residential locksmith services.
 This work can be added as an endorsement to an existing license, or be stand-alone licenses.
 Stand-alone restricted residential contractor licenses cannot perform any other construction activity than what is explicitly described for the license.
-Stand alone license holders must have a $10,000 bond on file.
+Stand-alone license holders must have a $10,000 bond on file.

 Current commercial contractors and residential general contractors are not required to have this license to perform construction flagging activity.
 However, residential specialty or limited licenses must apply for this license to perform this work.

-Water Well Constructors Bond: For contractors hired to build or work on someone’s well a $20,000 surety bond is required.
-Landowners who build or work on their own well must get a $10,000 surety bond to cover the project.
+Water Well Constructor Bond: For contractors hired to build or work on someone’s well a $20,000 surety bond is required.
+Landowners who build or work on their own wells must get a $10,000 surety bond to cover the project.

-Sewage Disposal Services Bond: The Oregon Department of Environmental Quality requires that any person licensed to perform installation or pumping of septic tanks must obtain a Sewage Disposal Service Bond.
-For people installing septic disposal systems a $15,000 bond must be filed with the DEQ.
-Operations that only perform septic pumping needs to file a $5,000 bond.
+Sewage Disposal Service Bond: The Oregon Department of Environmental Quality requires that any person licensed to perform the installation or pumping of septic tanks must obtain a Sewage Disposal Service Bond.
+For people installing septic disposal systems, a $15,000 bond must be filed with the DEQ.
+Operations that only perform septic pumping need to file a $5,000 bond.

-Lead Based Paint Renovator: A contractor cannot perform work on a house or child-occupied facility built before 1978 unless they are licensed for lead-based paint renovation with the CCB.
-This ensures contractors are using safe practices to reduce risk of lead-poisoning.
+Lead-Based Paint Renovator: A contractor cannot perform work on a house or child-occupied facility built before 1978 unless they are licensed for lead-based paint renovation with the CCB.
+This ensures contractors are using safe practices to reduce the risk of lead poisoning.